 If you want to learn how to grow blueberries in pots, follow this guide.

 Wondering how long it takes for blueberries to grow?
-Heartbreakingly, experts recommend pruning fruits and flowers in the first year after planting but if you do so it is extremely helpful at promoting great roots for a longer lifetime of beautiful fruit.
+Experts recommend pruning fruits and flowers in the first year after planting but if you do so it is extremely helpful at promoting great roots for a longer lifetime of beautiful fruit.

 Hint: give your blueberries enough time to ripen, wait until the fruit goes very dark and try a couple before harvesting.